Sovereign-Labs/sovereign-sdk/module-system/module-implementations/sov-nft-module/TUTORIAL.md

 ```
 * Simply insert `update_collection(&collection)` after `self.collections.set` which handles updating the on-chain state
-* Similarly we insert `update_collection` and `update_nft` in all the functions that process transactions impacting our postgres tables
+* Similarly, we insert `update_collection` and `update_nft` in all the functions that process transactions impacting our postgres tables
 * `mint_nft` for example requires both the functions because minting a new nft involves incrementing the supply for collection and creating a new nft
 ```
         self.nfts.set(